rust-lang/book/src/ch15-06-reference-cycles.md

 <figcaption>

-Listing 15-14: Creating a reference cycle of two `List<T>` values pointing to each other
+Listing 15-14: Creating a reference cycle of two `List` values pointing to each other

 </figcaption>